shivamchoudhary/cs4180/programming/hmwk1/python/README.txt

 "Programming Assignment 1"
 ==========================

+Note: The clic machines did not have the Latest Version of pycrypto so the program won't run on clic machines.
+Please test it on VM with an updated version of pycrypto.

 *How to Run?
 1)Use the Makefile,seriously its good in the below order.
 2)make server (for running in trusted mode) or make userver (for running in